marianarossi/ceramics-ecommerce-react/README.md

 # E-commerce Front-end

 This repository contains the front-end application for an e-commerce solution.
-Built with React, TypeScript, and Vite, the application delivers a responsive, intuitive user interface that connects to a RESTful backend API to handle user authentication, product browsing, and shopping cart management. he client application communicates with the backend API to fetch and manage data.
+Built with React, TypeScript, and Vite, the application delivers a responsive, intuitive user interface that connects to a RESTful backend API to handle user authentication, product browsing, user authentication, and shopping cart management.
+The client application communicates with the backend API to fetch and manage data.
 API is available at: [ceramics-eCommerce-API](https://github.com/marianarossi/ceramics-eCommerce-API)

 ## Key Technologies

 - **React & TypeScript:**
-  Create dynamic, component-based UIs with type safety and modern JavaScript features.
+  Dynamic, component-based UIs with type safety and modern features.

 - **Vite:**
-  Enjoy fast development and build times with Vite’s optimized bundling and hot module replacement.
+  Enjoy fast build times with Vite’s optimized bundling and hot module replacement.

 - **React Router:**
   Declaratively manage routes for public pages (like login and signup) and protected areas (like home, product lists, and category management).